 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 Months of entry

 Our Software Systems Engineering (SSE) MSc provides an ideal foundation for PhD study.
-The UCL SSE group is regularly ranked in the top three groups in the world (Microsoft Academic Search), you will be taught by those who are setting the international agenda, and our research has been repeatedly rated as world-class.
-Fully-funded PhD scholarships are available for high-performing students.
+The programme is underpinned by a Software Engineering Research group that is regularly ranked among the top ten of its kind in the world (CSRankings.org); its work is used by leading global companies including Google, Facebook and Amazon.
+You will be taught by those who are setting the international agenda, and our research has been repeatedly rated as world-class.

 UCL Computer Science is recognised as a world-leader in teaching and research.